Welcome

 maison francois brunch

-The restaurant that’s suddenly given St James’s a whisper of cool factor is now serving breakfast: that means eggs any which way; fried egg with boudin noir and coal-roasted peppers; and mushrooms on toast with a slick of pistou.
+The restaurant that’s suddenly given St James’s a whisper of cool factor is now serving breakfast: that means scrambled eggs with caviar; breakfast sandwiches with boudin noir and coal-roasted peppers; and mushrooms on toast with a slick of pistou.

 Timings: